Wolbolar/IPSymconGardena/docs/en/README.md

 First, when installing the module, you are asked whether you want to create a discovery instance, you answer this with _yes_, but you can also create the discovery instance yourself

 ### c.
 Authentication to Gardena (Husqvarna)
-Then a Configure Interface window appears, here you press the _Register_ button and have your Gardena (Husqyarna) user name and password ready.
+Then a Configure Interface window appears, here you press the _Register_ button and have your Gardena (Husqvarna) user name and password ready.

 ![Interface](img/register.png?raw=true "interface")